MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Warehouse-Shipment/Get-Warehouse-Shipments.md

 **Description**:

-The **GetWarehouseShipment** method allows to fetch the list of Warehouse Shipments associated to a user.
+The **GetWarehouseShipments** method allows to fetch the list of Warehouse Shipments associated to a user.

 The **GetWarehouseShipment** method allows to fetch a specific Warehouse shipment with its lines.